Counselling and support

 Our project work

-In the past five years we have undertaken two large pieces of project work, both thanks to grants from the Samuel and Eileen Gluyas Trust managed by Perpetual.
+In the past five years we have undertaken three large pieces of project work, both thanks to grants managed by Perpetual.

 Our know4sure project was aimed at encouraging young women to confirm a suspected pregnancy early and then to follow up by making a decision and presenting for care.
 The two year project was initiated after an analysis of our data which showed that on average, our teenaged clients were likely to present later in pregnancy than women aged 20 or over - which has implications no matter which pregnancy option they choose.
 The project commenced in early 2014 with a consultation phase, followed by the development of our youth-specific website at www.know4sure.org.au and accompanying workshop materials to assist workers to deliver this content to young women.